open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` MAY be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
-[OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.
+[OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the timeout configurable.

 #### Shutdown